-Many U.S. companies view corruption as an obstacle to investment in Cote d'Ivoire.
+Many U.S. companies view corruption as a major obstacle to investment in Cote d'Ivoire.
 Corruption has the greatest impact on judicial proceedings, contract awards, customs, and tax issues.
 It is common for judges who are open to financial influence to distort the merits of a case.
 Corruption and the recent political crisis have affected the Ivorian government's ability to attract and retain foreign investment.
 Some U.S. investors have raised specific concerns about the rule of law and the government's ability to provide equal protection under the law.
-The U.S. government, along with other major donors and investing countries, has urged the government of Cote d'Ivoire to implement the Extractive Industries Transparency Initiative, which could substantially reduce corruption in the energy sector, which in turn could boost investor confidence in the overall economy.